Ólafur Ragnar Grímsson

 President Grímsson has received many international awards, including the Nehru Award for International Understanding, presented to him by the President of India.

-The future of the Arctic cannot be determined unless we have a very open, honest, and transparent dialogue on its future.Ólafur Ragnar GrímssonChairman of the Arctic Circle and President of Iceland 1996-2016 at the 2019 Arctic Circle Assembly
+The future of the Arctic cannot be determined unless we have a very open, honest, and transparent dialogue on its future.Ólafur Ragnar GrímssonChairman of Arctic Circle and President of Iceland 1996-2016 at the 2019 Arctic Circle Assembly